MfonobongIme/Self-Driving-Car/README.md

 2. Clone this repository and navigate to the root directory.
 3. Install the required Python packages by running the following command:

-## Usage
-1. Launch the Udacity drive simulator and select the autonomous mode.
-2. Run the following command to start the autonomous driving:
-3. The car should start driving autonomously around the track.

 ## Training
-1. Collect data by driving the car manually around the track in the Udacity drive simulator.
+1. The training data is collected by driving the car manually around the track in the Udacity drive simulator.
-2. Use the collected data to train the model by running the following command:
+2. The collected data is used to train the model
-3. The trained model will be saved as `model.h5` in the root directory.
+3. The trained model saved as `model.h5` in the root directory.

-## Note
-- Make sure to run the code in an environment with all the required dependencies installed.
-- The code is tested on python 3.7